Terminal

 2001:

-• Sasol New Signatures Exhibition, The Pretoria Art Museum, Pretoria July 2001.
+• Sasol New Signatures Exhibition, The Pretoria Art Museum, Pretoria, July 2001.

 • Delight: The Illuminated Rooftop Exhibition, Wits University, October 2001.